10 Books Every Introvert Should Read

-I am admittedly an introvert.
-I don’t normally go out of my way to meet people in person or start making conversation with folks.
-However, my post-academic transition taught me the importance of interpersonal skills (“soft skills”) and how they can benefit your career.
+I’m admittedly an introvert.
+I don’t naturally go out of my way to meet people or strike up conversations.
+However, during my post-academic transition, I learned just how crucial interpersonal or “soft” skills are — and how much they can influence your career trajectory.

-I always assumed that hard skills alone and passion led to job opportunities, but I was wrong.
-Strong interpersonal skills make the difference between getting hired and not being considered for a position.
+I used to believe that technical skills and passion were enough to land opportunities.
+I was wrong.
+In reality, strong interpersonal skills often make the difference between getting hired and being overlooked.

 What is a Common Theme Across These Books?